BumbleB-IO/BumbleB-API/README.md

 # BumbleB API Documentation

-BumbleB is a voice snippet\sound-bite search engine.
+BumbleB is a voice snippet search engine.

 ## Access and API Keys